mcanthony/asmjit/README.md

 The code should be self explanatory, however there are some details to be clarified.

-The code above generates and calls a function of `kFuncConvHost` calling convention.
+The code above generates and calls a function of `kCallConvHost` calling convention.
 32-bit architecture contains a wide range of function calling conventions that can be all used by a single program, so it's important to know which calling convention is used by your C/C++ compiler so you can call the function.
 However, most compilers should generate CDecl by default.
 In 64-bit mode there are only two calling conventions, one is specific for Windows (Win64 calling convention) and the other for Unix (AMD64 calling convention).
-The `kFuncConvHost` is defined to be one of CDecl, Win64 or AMD64 depending on your architecture and operating system.
+The `kCallConvHost` is defined to be one of CDecl, Win64 or AMD64 depending on your architecture and operating system.

 Default integer size is platform specific, virtual types `kVarTypeIntPtr` and `kVarTypeUIntPtr` can be used to make the code more portable and they should be always used when a pointer type is needed.
 When no type is specified AsmJit always defaults to `kVarTypeIntPtr`.
 The code above works with integers where the default behavior has been overidden to 32-bits.
 Note it's always a good practice to specify the type of the variable used.
 Alternative form of creating a variable is `c.newGpVar(...)`, `c.newMmVar(...)`, `c.newXmmVar` and so on...